 Notre Dame Cathedral - Ho Chi Minh City in Christmas

-Christmas is a big celebration in Singapore, not only for many Christians but also for young local.
+Christmas is a big celebration in Singapore, not only for many Christians but also for young locals.
 Streets and shops are decorated with fake snow, Christmas presents, Christmas trees, and men in red Santa suits.
-The shops on Orchard Road transform every Christmas into a wonderland of magic where every kind of gifts can be found and great photos are easy to take.
+The shops on Orchard Road transform every Christmas into a wonderland of magic where every kind of gift can be found and great photos are easy to take.
 Restaurants across the island give a festive twist with special menus to impress their customers.
-Partiers can take part in countdown party at Marina Bay with live music performance and the best fireworks show in Asia or dance the night away with thousands of revelers at the Siloso beach before great the new year with a bang.
+Partiers can take part in a countdown party at Marina Bay with live music performance and the best fireworks show in Asia or dance the night away with thousands of revelers at the Siloso beach before great the new year with a bang.

-Christmas in Hong Kong
+4. Hong Kong

 Christmas in Myanmar